Skip to main content

 Full AI inventory across the firm

 Every AI tool, embedded feature, browser extension, and API integration mapped to the workflow it runs through and the client-data class it touches.
-Refreshed quarterly under the AI Operating Partner engagement.
+Refreshed quarterly under the Fractional CAIO engagement.

 02